Yashobhoomi Dwarka Sector - 25 metro station

-Yashobhoomi Dwarka Sector - 25 is a metro station extension for Airport Express Line servicing the India International Convention and Expo Centre (IICC).
+Yashobhoomi Dwarka Sector - 25 is a metro station located on the Airport Express Line of the Delhi Metro servicing the India International Convention and Expo Centre (IICC).
 It is an underground station located within the IICC perimeters.
 Trials on this line started on 26 June 2022.
-It was inaugurated on 17 September 2023 by Prime Minister Narendra Modi along with the India International Convention and Expo Centre (IICC).
+It was inaugurated on 17 September 2023, along with the India International Convention and Expo Centre (IICC).

+The station has 7 entry/exit gates.
+Gate #1 of Yashobhoomi Metro Station is located within the IICC complex.
+Access from this gate to the metro platform is via a 735-meter-long corridor, requiring approximately 5–8 minutes of walking time.
+Public entry through this gate is permitted only during conventions, exhibitions, and other events held at IICC; otherwise, the gate remains closed.
+The nearest and direct entry/exit gate is via gate #6.